Luthaf/Jumos.jl/doc/universe/index.rst

 .. code-block:: julia

-    Array3D = Vector{Vect3D{Float32}}
-    NullableArray3D = Union(Void, Array3D)

     type Frame
         step::Integer
         box::SimBox
         topology::Topology
         positions::Array3D
-        velocities::NullableArray3D
+        velocities::Array3D
     end

 `i.e.` it contains informations about the current step, the current :ref:`box <type-SimBox>` shape, the current :ref:`topology <type-Topology>`, the current positions, and maybe the current velocities.
-As the ``velocities`` field may be ``nothing``, one should check for it's existency before using it in some algorithm.
+If there is no velocities information, the velocities ``Array3D`` is a 0-sized array.

 Creating frames
 ^^^^^^^^^^^^^^^